 14. Use Reflectors and Reflective Clothing

-In the winter, there's a lot less sunlight in the daytime.
-Make sure you and your dog wear reflective strips and clothing, or use an LED collar or leash for your dog to be more visible in the morning and evening.
+In the winter, there's a lot less daylight.
+Make sure you and your dog wear reflective strips and clothing or use an LED collar or leash for your dog to be more visible in the morning and evening.

 Alternatively, there are leash accessories such as dog collar lights, like the Nite Ize SpotLit Collar Light, that you can attach to your dog's leash or collar.